discretedynamics/cyclone/README.md

 The next two lines are read by the code: the numbers at the ends of the lines can be changed by the user.

 The subsequent lines contain the functions determining the finite dynamical system.
 The function for a variable is represented as ```variable_name = function_expression```.
-* Variable names must begin with a letter but may otherwise be any string without spaces.
+* Variable names must begin with a letter but may otherwise be any string without spaces and must not include the built-in arithmetic operator symbols.
 * Function expressions can include
     * ```+``` (addition), ```*``` (multiplication), ```^``` (exponentiation), ```MAX``` (maximum of a parenthesized list of variables), ```MIN``` (mimimum of a parenthesized list of variables), ```NOT``` (_x_+ NOT _x_ = _p_-1).
     * Boolean only (_p_=2): ```AND```, ```OR``` or ```|```, ```XOR```